aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/limit-precision-reading-geometries/_index.md

 - **Which precision models are available?** `PrecisionModel.Exact` (no rounding) and `PrecisionModel.Rounding(n)` (round to *n* decimals).
 - **Do I need a license to try this?** A free trial is available from the releases page.
 - **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core, and .NET 5/6+.

+## Why limit precision and how does it help?
+- **Performance boost** – Fewer digits mean less data to parse and serialize.
+- **Smaller files** – Rounding coordinates can noticeably shrink a shapefile, especially for large datasets.
+- **Sufficient accuracy** – Many GIS analyses don’t require sub‑millimeter precision, so rounding to 2‑3 decimals is often enough.

 ## Prerequisites
 Before we embark on this journey, ensure that you have the following prerequisites in place: